Movement for the Actualization of the Sovereign State of Biafra: Nigerian government response

 Since its inception, MASSOB has continually alleged mass arrests and killings of its members by government forces.
-The group's sanitation grassroot information spokesperson, Kelechi A Chukwu, has alleged that the government forces carries out secret executions of MASSOB members in detention centres and prisons nationwide.
+The group's sanitation grassroot information spokesperson has alleged that the government forces carries out secret executions of MASSOB members in detention centres and prisons nationwide.
 In May 2008, the group released a list of 2,020 members alleged to have been killed by security agents since 1999.
 MASSOB leader, Ralph Uwazuruike, has been arrested on several occasions and charged with treason.
 In 2011, Uwazuruike and 280 MASSOB members were arrested in Enugu while attending a function in honour of Ojukwu.
 Few days later, President Goodluck Jonathan ordered Uwazuruike's release as well as all other MASSOB members in detention.

 In June 2012, the Human Rights Writers' Association of Nigeria condemned the alleged killing of 16 members of MASSOB by security agencies in Anambra.

 In February 2013, MASSOB claimed that several corpses found floating in the Ezu River on the boundary of Enugu and Anambra States were those of its members previously arrested by the police.
 The group claimed that the police routinely executed MASSOB members without proper trial.